CELESTIAL SIXTIES II

 More links are below

 The composition of CELESTIAL SIXTIES: A SYMPHONY OF MEN'S VOICES spans nineteen years of compositional work and thought.
 I characterize each part of the piece, which is scored for six-part men's voices, as a "dramatic madrigal scene" and the whole piece as a symphony.
 Part One of the piece, Celestial Sixties I, was completed in 1990, to a commission from the men's chorus Chanticleer by its founder, Louis Botto, to whose memory it is dedicated.
 It is thirteen minutes long, and the symphony itself is part of the larger Work In Progress music festival at which I have been working since 1984.
 Celestial Sixties I was revised slightly in 2009.
 Its companion piece CELESTIAL SIXTIES II was completed in 2009, and is sixteen minutes long.
 At twenty nine minutes total duration I feel it is correct to find this pair of movements to be A SYMPHONY OF MEN'S VOICES, especially considering the formal and sound-synthesizing nature of the music, which meets I believe the broader musical characteristics we understand by the term "symphonic."
-The completed score of the entire piece was released to the public on February 7, 2012.
+The completed score of the entire piece was released to the public on February 7, 2012, and was made available for sale on December 24, 2014.

 CELESTIAL SIXTIES II is dedicated to the memory of Stephen C. "Lucky" Mosco, the late California composer and conductor.
 It is a setting in one movement of the following texts in English: